 Chambers will bring this ambitious production of Babette’s Feast to Australian stages for the first time through her theatre company Joining the Dots – a company she co-founded three years ago with friend, playwright and fellow Christian, Jo Kadlecek.

 While Kadelecek has moved to a different role, Chambers says the mission of Joining the Dots remains unchanged – despite the challenges presented by the pandemic.

-“One of the reasons why I was so keen to get this theatre company happening is because I really do believe that a lot of Christians have abandoned theatre,” says Chambers, speaking with Eternity before the latest lockdown in Sydney, where the play is set to debut in early August.
+“One of the reasons why I was so keen to get this theatre company happening is because I really do believe that a lot of Christians have abandoned theatre,” says Chambers, speaking with Eternity in Sydney, where the play will debut this September.

 “I think they feel there’s nothing there for them.
 That’s desperately sad because it is such a precious art form.
 [Theatre] is still one of the few places where you can put forward ideas that will start discussions.”

 She continues, “We want to tell stories that matter.”

 “It doesn’t mean that the works themselves need to have overt Christian messaging … To produce plays that are thoughtful, challenging and that spark conversations, would be a very fine thing.”